 Customer’s use of the Products and Services is subject to compliance with United States and other applicable export control and trade sanctions laws, rules and regulations, including without limitation, the U.S. Export Administration Regulations, administered by the U.S. Department of Commerce’s Bureau of Industry and Security (“BIS”) and U.S. trade sanctions, administered by the U.S. Department of the Treasury’s Office of Foreign Assets Control (“OFAC”) (collectively, “Export Control Laws”).
 Customer will not export, re-export, download or otherwise transmit the Products and Services, or technical data relating thereto, in violation of any applicable Export Control Laws.
 In particular, Customer acknowledges that the Products and Services, or any part thereof, may not be exported, transmitted, or re-exported to, or otherwise used in: (a) any country subject to a U.S. embargo or comprehensive trade sanctions or that has been designated a state sponsor of terrorism by the U.S. Government (“Sanctioned Countries”); or (b) anyone identified on any U.S. Government restricted party lists (including without limitation, the Specially Designated Nationals and Blocked Persons List, Sectoral Sanctions Identifications List, and Foreign Sanctions Evaders List, administered by OFAC, and the Entity List, Denied Persons List, and Unverified List administered by BIS) (collectively, “Restricted Party Lists”).
 By purchasing a Product or Service, Customer represents and warrants that it is not located in any Sanctioned Country or on any Restricted Party List.
 Customer acknowledges that the Products and Services may not be available in all jurisdictions and that Customer is solely responsible for complying with applicable Export Control Laws related to the manner in which Customer chooses to use the Products and Services, including Customer’s transfer and processing of the Customer Content and the region in which any of the foregoing occur.

-Please read the following arbitration agreement in this Section 16 carefully (“Arbitration Agreement”).
+Please read the following arbitration agreement in this Section 17 carefully (“Arbitration Agreement”).
 It requires Customer to arbitrate disputes with Carbonite and limits the manner in which Customer can seek relief from Carbonite.
+Please contact email@example.com within thirty (30) days of acceptance of the Agreement to opt-out of this Arbitration Agreement.
 If Customer is a user of Carbonite’s Products and Services and a resident outside of the United States, country specific provisions can be found here: Country Specific Terms.

 (c) Waiver of Class or Consolidated Actions.
 IF CUSTOMER AGREES TO THIS AGREEMENT AND/OR USES THE PRODUCTS AND SERVICES, CUSTOMER IS AGREEING IN ADVANCE THAT CUSTOMER WILL NOT PARTICIPATE IN OR SEEK TO RECOVER MONETARY OR OTHER RELIEF IN ANY LAWSUIT FILED AGAINST CARBONITE ALLEGING CLASS, COLLECTIVE AND/OR REPRESENTATIVE CLAIMS ON CUSTOMER’S BEHALF.
 INSTEAD, BY AGREEING TO ARBITRATION, CUSTOMER MAY BRING CUSTOMER’S CLAIMS AGAINST CARBONITE IN AN INDIVIDUAL ARBITRATION PROCEEDING.
 CLAIMS OF MORE THAN ONE CUSTOMER OR USER CANNOT BE ARBITRATED OR CONSOLIDATED WITH THOSE OF ANY OTHER CUSTOMER OR USER.
 CUSTOMER ACKNOWLEDGES THAT CUSTOMER HAS BEEN ADVISED THAT CUSTOMER MAY CONSULT WITH AN ATTORNEY IN DECIDING WHETHER TO ACCEPT THIS AGREEMENT PRIOR TO USING THE PRODUCTS AND SERVICES, INCLUDING THIS ARBITRATION AGREEMENT.
 If a court decides that applicable law precludes enforcement of any of this Section’s limitations as to a particular claim for relief, then that claim (and only that claim) must be severed from the arbitration and may be brought in court, subject to Customer’s and Carbonite’s rights to appeal the court’s decision.
 All other claims will be arbitrated.